mmcmanus1/HashBlotto.jl/docs/src/algorithm.md

 ### Penalty

 If we had already been traversed down a street we would encorporate a penalty factor to the value.
-The penalty factor that we used was $$f(v, p, n) = v * (p)^n$$ where v is value (distance/time ), p is the penalty factor, and n is the number of times we have traversed down that street.
+The penalty factor that we used was $$f(v, p, n) = v * (p)^{n}$$ where v is value (distance/time ), p is the penalty factor, and n is the number of times we have traversed down that street.

 This results in the following functions: